gdprsdk/android-gdpr-library/README.md

      */
     public static void startCmpActivityForResult(Activity activity, int requestCode, boolean allowBackButton, boolean defaultConsentAll);

     /**
      * Starts the CMP Details activity for gathering user consent.
      *
+     * @param activity - parent activity
+     * @param requestCode - activity request code
+     * @param allowBackButton - if true, allows user to back out of CMP screen.
+Otherwise, no.
+     * @param defaultConsentAll - if true and if the first time, then all consent items will be checked on.
+     *                          Otherwise, all checked off.
+     *
+     * Uses CmpActivityResult for activity result codes.
+     */
+    public static void startCmpDetailsActivityForResult(Activity activity, int requestCode, boolean allowBackButton, boolean defaultConsentAll);

+    /**
+     * Stores the consent string to default shared preferences following IAB specs.
+     *
+     * @param context
+     * @param iabConsentString
+     */
+    public static void setGDPRConsentString(final Context context, final String iabConsentString);
+    /**
+     * Sets the app as being subject to GDPR or not.
+     *
+     * @param context
+     * @param isSubjectToGDPR - true sets this app as being subject to GDPR.  false, not subject.
+     */
+    public static void setIsSubjectToGDPR(final Context context, final boolean isSubjectToGDPR);

+    /**
+     * Indicates if the app is subject to GDPR.
+If 'setIsSubjectToGDPR' has not been invoked yet,
+     * then checks device settings to see if it's in a EU country.
+If in EU country, then returns true.
+     *
+     * @param context
+     * @return
+     */
+    public static boolean isSubjectToGDPR(Context context);

+    /**
+     * Returns the existing consent string stored in shared preferences.
+     *
+     * @param context
+     * @return consent string. null, if not yet stored.
+     */
+    public static String getGDPRConsentString(Context context);

+    /**
+     * Indicates if consent string has been set.
+     *
+     * @param context
+     * @return
+     */
+    public static boolean hasGDPRConsentString(Context context);

+    /**
+     * Removes GDPR settings from shared preferences of this app.
+Useful for testing.
+     * Otherwise, not recommended.
+     *
+     * @param context
+     */
+    public static void clearGDPRSettings(Context context);
+    /**
+     * Starts the CMP Details activity for gathering user consent.
+     *